 I noticed recently that many attorneys are advertising for Bankruptcy on the internet.

 You should interview your attorney to gain a level of confidence in their experience.
 Before you choose an attorney, you should ask him/her:

 - How many bankruptcies they have filed in the last five years?

 - What is your success rate with bankruptcies you have filed for your clients?

 The answers will provide you with a good idea of an attorney’s experience with bankruptcy.

 Bankruptcy is an important decision and will have implications for your financial future.
-A meeting with an attorney is key, before you hire them.
+A meeting with a board certified bankruptcy attorney is key, before you hire them.